visit-dav/visit/src/doc/using_visit/Operators/OperatorTypes/InverseGhostZone_operator.rst

 mesh when the whole mesh has been decomposed into smaller domains.
 Ghost cells are frequently used to ensure continuity between domains for operations like contouring.
-The InverseGhostZone operator is useful for debugging ghost cell placement in simulation data and for database reader plug-ins under development.
+The InverseGhostZone operator is useful for debugging ghost cell placement in simulation data and for database reader plugins under development.

 .. _inverseghostzone: